LhKipp/lush/DOCUMENTATION.md

 ## Modules
 Lush has a module system.
 A module is a file from which functions and struct declarations will be exported.
 Modules can be brought into scope via a `use` directive.
 There are 3 different sources of modules
 - Standard library modules.
 Those modules start with "std".
+(See below)
 - All directories under '/home/<user-name>/.config/lush/plugins' are assumed to be a module.
 - Files relative to the evaluated file.